Whenever I have something new, I will add it to the end of the page, so it will be worth it to come by for an update every, now and then.

 Yes, I do use a bead program (BeadTool 4) to transfer the picture to the pattern.
 If I wanted, I could use my eight colors palette for that.
 Sounds easy, doesn't it?
 I put a picture in and I get a pattern out.
 Like a toast in a toaster.

 It doesn't work that way, though.
-Using my palette sometimes gives me less than my eight colors on a pattern and makes it look, well, interesting, but not necessarily good.
+Using my palette sometimes gives me less than my eight colors on a pattern and makes it look, well, interesting, but not necessarily good at all.

 You get the idea.
 So I don't use my palette.
 I use more colors, but filter out some of the finishes, like shiny metallics.
 After the transfer I start working on the pattern.